Vesdii/can/README.md

 # can

-can is a simple Zsh script that allows you to maintain a trash bin, as an alternative to simply `rm`ing files that you may regret deleting later.
+can is a simple C program that allows users to maintain a trash bin, as an alternative to simply `rm`ing files that they may regret deleting later.

 ```
 can [ -e ] [ file ... ]